min2ha/ukwa-site/content/target/65512/index.en.md

   "subject": "Sports Collection"
 }

-# Brett Johns MMA | Professional fighter in the UFC

 Brett Johns is a professional mixed martial artist from Swansea who competes in the Bantamweight division of the Ultimate Fighting Championship.